soradevtech/portfolio-02/README.md

 * Make the code link button on the project page unclickable when there is no available repository

 * Check the spacing between the project page buttons and the title

+* Study how the technologies icons are being looped through in the project page.
+Also, make the loop conditional.

+*** need to check the wip boolean on the project page